zzerexx/scripts/README.md

 Boxes now use Quad instead of Square
 Names no longer overlaps boxes
 LookTracers and HealthBars have been disabled for now
+Added Labels and Chams for Part instances (not players)

 # Universal Esp with UI
 Updated August 10, 2021